Choosing a school for your child with additional needs

 - unsuitable for your child’s age, ability, aptitude or SEN; or

-Once you have decided which school you would like your child to go to, you must apply for a primary school place.
-Further details on how to apply for a primary school are available on the council’s website.
+If your child is at the SEN Support stage and you have decided which school you would like your child to go to, you must apply for either a primary school place or secondary school place.

-You can read our article on transition between education settings for guidance on how to settle a child into primary school.
+You can read our article on planning for transitions between education settings for guidance on how to settle a child into school.

 Supportive Parents are the SEND advice and support service for South Gloucestershire.
 Their website gives details of what they do to help parents and young people.